 Shrouded in Myth: In the future, Okabe is a legendary terrorist, but apparently not much about him is known.
 This leads to Suzuha taking Okabe's nonsense utterly seriously in the present since she doesn't know that Okabe was actually just some dorky university student in 2010.
 It all sounds about right to her, after all.

 Smarter Than You Look: He seems like an idiot, especially early on, but as the story progresses it turns out he has a really intuitive way of understanding things and finds it easy to explain them in simple terms.
 In the present, he and Kurisu handle the bulk of the theoretical work while Daru handles tech stuff.
 In the future, he even invents a full time machine and a device to measure temporal deviations.
 Maybe his claims about his IQ were true after all.

-A Tragedy of Impulsiveness: Okabe keeps sending back D-Mails even after the first big change caused by Moeka makes him realize that the world can change in massive and unexpected ways from the smallest of changes.
+A Tragedy of Impulsiveness: The opening of the story is a Flash Forward of Okabe cursing himself out for repeatedly acting without thinking with something as dangerous as time travel.
+He keeps sending D-Mails back even after the first big change caused by Moeka makes him realize that the world can change in massive and unexpected ways from the smallest of actions.
 After this, he allows the past to be changed three more times, each time vastly altering who is around him and how close he is to ensuring Suzuha's bad future.